Posterior Meta-Replay for Continual Learning: Algorithms

-The use of implicit posterior approximations introduces a challenge when optimizing the \textit{prior-matching} term of the \textit{ELBO}, since we do not have access to the analytic expression of the density, nor to its entropy.
-This problem can be avoided when the change-of-variables formula is applicable, i.e., when using an invertible architecture for the weight-generator network $f_\text{WG}$ with tractable base distribution $p(\mathbf{Z})$ (cf. normalizing flows \cite{papamakarios2019nf:review}).
-In this case, the ELBO objective can be approximated via an MC estimate and optimized via automatic differentiation.
-Alternative approaches sidestep the need to have invertible networks, and aim to find other estimates that allow optimizing the \textit{ELBO} objective.
-Multiple studies have already investigated the use of weight generators for BNNs \cite{krueger_bayesian_2017, henning2018approximating}, ranging from sample-based estimates of the \textit{prior-matching term} \cite{pawlowski2017implicit:weight:uncertainty} to the use of normalizing flows with shared influence on a set of weights for improved scalability \cite{louizos:multiplicative:nf:2017}.
+Alternative approaches sidestep the need to have invertible networks, and aim to find other estimates that allow optimizing the ELBO objective.
+Multiple studies have already investigated the use of weight generators for BNNs \cite{Dwaracherla2020hypermodels:for:exploration, henning2018approximating, theofanis:2020:hierarchical:gp:priors, karaletsos2018probabilistic:meta:representations, krueger_bayesian_2017}, ranging from sample-based estimates of the \textit{prior-matching term} \cite{pawlowski2017implicit:weight:uncertainty} to the use of normalizing flows with shared influence on a set of weights for improved scalability \cite{louizos:multiplicative:nf:2017}.
 Within the deep learning community, generative adversarial networks (GANs, \citet{goodfellow:gan:2014}) represent the most successful use case of implicit distributions.
 This approach is purely sample-based and requires an auxiliary network that engages in a minimax optimization.
 A wide range of loss functions can be used to approximately optimize different kinds of divergences or distances, including the KL required for the \textit{prior-matching term}, \cite{nowozin:f:gan} as done in AVB (cf. SM \ref{sm:sec:avb}).
 However, as training corresponds to playing a non-convex game and an inner-loop optimization is required, optimization difficulties arise when applying GAN-like approaches to high-dimensional problems.
-We experienced these difficulties and therefore also explore alternative ways to train implicit distributions, e.g., methods based on Stein's identity (cf. SM \ref{sm:sec:ssge}).
+We experienced these difficulties and therefore also explore alternative ways to train implicit distributions, e.g., methods based on Stein's identity such as SSGE (cf. SM \ref{sm:sec:ssge}).
+Although in the main text only results obtained using SSGE are reported (noted \textit{PosteriorReplay-Imp}), we consider here additional \textit{implicit} methods and therefore denote each individual method as \textit{PosteriorReplay-$<$method$>$}.

 In practice, approaches that do not require invertible networks are used with architectures that have a support of measure zero in weight space $\mathcal{W}$, which causes the KL to be ill-defined.
 We comment on this issue in SM \ref{sm:sec:kl:support}.